backplane/conex/bpython/README.md

 ### Interactive

-I use the following shell function to run this container:
+I use the following shell function to run this image:

 ```sh